 This webpage is under construction (June 2020).

-Project title: Active online reading in History and associated disciplines
+Project title: Active online reading in History

 The research project, entitled ‘Active online reading in History’ derives from a two-year collaboration between Dr Jamie Wood, the Principal Investigator (PI) and Matt East, the Product Manager of Talis Elevate.
 We began trialling the Talis Elevate tool in the School of History and Heritage at the University of Lincoln in 2018-19, before it was purchased by the institution in 2019-20.
 During this initial collaboration, the concept of ‘active online reading’ (AOR) has increasingly come to structure our thinking on the tool and the approaches to teaching and learning that have been adopted in the School.